NHS Communicate Conference 2021

-The NHS has just been through the most challenging period of its 70-year history and it will soon be led by a new chief executive forging a new direction of travel.
+The last two years have been the most challenging period in the 73-year history of the NHS.
+We now have a new Chief Executive, Amanda Pritchard, and a new Secretary of State, the Rt Hon Sajid Javid MP.
+Together they will be forging a new direction of travel.
 It’s time to celebrate the successes and learn the lessons of the recent past.
 It’s time to rethink the way we do NHS communications.

 The NHS Communicate 2021 conference is an opportunity for senior communicators across the NHS to come together, share their experiences and debate the future direction of NHS communication and engagement.

 Delivered in partnership by NHS Providers, NHS Confederation and the Centre for Health Communications Research (CHCR), we'll bring you the very latest insight and debate to help you look ahead with confidence and drive innovation to deliver tactical and strategic impact in health communications.

 In an open letter, Daniel Reynolds, Adam Brimelow and John Underwood (from NHS Confederation, NHS Providers and CHCR respectively) thank NHS communicators for their service, dedication and professionalism throughout the pandemic, acknowledging their tremendous contribution and collaborative approach to working against unprecedented challenges.
 Read their letter here.